Phishing-Fish/ollama-discord-bot/README.md

 ## Features

-* Ὂc Responds to @mentions and direct messages
+* 💬 Responds to @mentions and direct messages
 * 🧠 Maintains context of the last 3 user messages per conversation
 * ⌛ Displays typing indicator while generating replies
 * 📚 Uses any model available in your local Ollama instance